Onesso/RentRight/README.md

     g.
 Check output.

 SimpleTestCase example
 create calc.py inside app/app dir, write an addition function inside, this is the function we'll be testing create test.py inside app/app dir, wite the write the test that will test the calc.py function.

-Unittest.mock => is a situation where you a different code or function than the intended one to prevent wastage of resources
-        (MagicMock/Mock) = Replaces real objects
-        patch - Overrides code for test
+Unittest.mock => is a situation where you a different code or function than the intended one to prevent wastage of resources (MagicMock/Mock) = Replaces real objects patch - Overrides code for test

 APIClient based on the django TestClient -> we can make requests, check result and even override authentification

-Overview of using the APIClient
-        1. import APIClient
-        2. Create TestClient
-        3. Make request
-        4. Check result
+Overview of using the APIClient 1. import APIClient 2.
+Create TestClient 3.
+Make request 4.
+Check result

-Problems associated with testting
-        indetation of different test methods
-        every test method must start with a prefix "test" when grouping test in a directory an __init.py__ is compulsary ImportError - this occurs when there is both test directory and test.py
+Problems associated with testting indetation of different test methods every test method must start with a prefix "test" when grouping test in a directory an **init.py** is compulsary ImportError - this occurs when there is both test directory and test.py

-### ** Database configuration
+### \*\* Database configuration

                         architecture: